Climate change is in the news increasingly often, and you may have heard the term Climate Emergency to describe what is happening.

 Last year, BCP Council joined thousands of other local authorities around the world – including Dorset Council and over 250 others in the UK – in declaring a Climate Emergency.
 They pledged to make BCP Council and its operations carbon neutral by 2030, and to work with the wider community to look at how early the entire Bournemouth, Christchurch and Poole area can be made carbon neutral ahead of the UK target of 2050.

 As a business, we are doing our bit to make society’s resources go further through our recycling operations, and reduce emissions by investing in renewable energy technology such as our solar farm and biofuel facility at the Eco Park, and our Anaerobic Digestor near Dorchester, which produces biogas.
-Over the last 25 years, our actions have prevented more than 1.5 million tonnes of carbon emissions, but we know there is even more we can do.
+Over the last 25 years, our actions have prevented more than 1.5 million tonnes of carbon emissions, but we know there is even more that we can do.

-Our plans to build an Energy Recovery Facility (ERF) at our Eco Park to provide low-carbon electricity and heat complement these other measures, further reducing the carbon impact of waste by reducing landfill, but also through generating even more low-carbon energy as electricity and heat.
+Our plans to build an Energy Recovery Facility (ERF) at our Eco Park to provide low-carbon electricity and heat complement with these other measures, further reducing the carbon impact of waste by reducing landfill, but also through generating even more low-carbon energy as electricity and heat.

 Tackling waste is an essential part of the Climate Emergency – landfills are a significant source of emissions – and we have all heard about the problems caused by ocean plastic.
 Too much of our waste is dealt with outside of the county, increasing ‘waste miles’ and emissions.
 The council wants to treat waste as locally as possible, using the “proximity principle”, i.e. treat it close to where it is generated.